RussellShelley/bikesharing/README.md

 -  We start with a map of trip start and end locations.
-    - These are very similar.
+    - These maps are very similar.
 Customers are riding back and forth between nearby locations.

 ![Start/Locations](Resources/start_end.png)

 - Looking at trip duration we see the majority of trips are very short around 5-10 minutes.
 There are very few long rentals.
+Not many are longer than 30 minutes(citi bikes single use billing period).

 ![Trip Duration](Resources/trip_duration.png)